nathan-smeal/cs7641/lessons/ml_p1_lesson_03_neural_networks.md

 **Backward**: Since all of the computation is differentiable, then we can compute the gradient using chain rule of the output with respect to all the parameters.
 So we can use the **backpropagation** to update the parameters.

+output layer error -> hidden layer

 With networks, due to the combination of lots of non-linear functions, there may be many local optima.
 We need to use clever techniques to arrive at a suitable set of weights.

+Backpropagation has to be differentiable!

 Optimizing weights
 ------------------